Chinese rocket fails after liftoff

 CNN was among a dozen overseas news organizations to gain rare access to the launch site in Wenchang, a sleepy city of 600,000 residents on the east coast of Hainan, sometimes called China's Hawaii.

 The Wenchang space center, completed in 2014, is the country's fourth and newest.
-Unlike the other three Cold War era-built sites -- hidden in desert or mountains -- Wenchang's coastal location allows for easy transportation of rocket stages and payloads by sea.
+Unlike the other three Cold War era-built sites -- in the desert or mountains -- Wenchang's coastal location allows for easy transportation of rocket stages and payloads by sea.

 Its proximity to the equator also benefits space launches by adding orbital velocity to the rocket, as the Earth rotates the fastest at the equator.